Deploying Lenovo Device Manager Agent in Intune

 Publisher: Lenovo

-App Version: 24.4.0.27
+App Version: 24.4.0.27 (Or later revision of the UDCSetup.exe)

 Category: Computer management

-Install command: /verysilent /Norestart
+Install command: UDCSetup.exe /VERYSILENT

 Uninstall Command: C:\Windows\System32\drivers\Lenovo\udc\Data\InfBackup\UDCInfInstaller.exe -uninstall

-g.
-At the Requirements stage, set the below options.
+6. At the Requirements stage, set the below options.

-h.
-At the Detection rules stage, select Manually configure detection rules, then click Add selecting Rule type to File.
+7. At the Detection rules stage, select “Manually configure detection rules”, then click on Add selecting Rule type to Registry: -

-i.
-Complete the remainder of the Wizard.
+8. Complete the remaining steps of the wizard.

 • Related Articles

-• Deploying an Application
+• Deploying an Application in LDM

 LDM allows users to deploy applications to specific devices or to a group of devices.
 One or more applications can be deployed to a device or group of devices from this page.
 Apps that are in the Clean state can only be deployed to devices/device ...